yairm210/Unciv/docs/Modders/Images-and-Audio.md

 - Launch the desktop version with your mod (your mod's main folder is a subfolder of the game's "mods" folder, or symlinked there).
 This uses the packing methods [documented here](https://libgdx.com/wiki/tools/texture-packer).
 - You can ask someone in the Discord server to help you out.
 - You can use external tools, [e.g. gdx-texture-packer-gui](https://github.com/crashinvaders/gdx-texture-packer-gui).
 Utmost care needs to be taken that the files can be discovered by Unciv and internal relative paths are correct.
-- The Unciv repo itself has a feature that can pack images on github runners - documentation still needs to be done.
+- The Unciv repo itself has a feature that can pack images on github runners

 ### Multiple texture atlases